qmtran/openstack-labs/lab-00/README.md

       `jumper`

-      After you have edited this file, save and exit.
-If your this your first time working with nano, press (CTRL + o), press ENTER, then press (CTRL + x)
+       After you have added this file, save and exit.
+If this is your first time working with nano, press (CTRL + o), press ENTER, then press (CTRL + x)

     * `exit`